2026 Municipal & School Board Elections

 The following forms must be completed by the candidate.

-Proof of identification and Canadian Citizenship will also be required at time of filing.
+Proof of identification, residency or property ownership will also be required at time of filing.

 Packages are also available at the municipal office.